• ESE Registration Guidelines

 • Exceeds CU limit;

-• Time conflicts between requested courses (lower priority requests will be dropped from the schedule, while higher priority courses will remain);
+• Time conflicts between requested courses (Lower priority requests will be dropped from the schedule, while higher priority courses will remain);

-• Seats outnumber course requests (students who fulfill the course selection parameters will be randomly chosen by the scheduling system).
+• Seats outnumber course requests (Students who fulfill the course selection parameters will be randomly chosen by the scheduling system).

 It is crucial for students to have backup course plans.